 Peugeot is boosting its market presence by beefing up its SUV offerings.
 Sitting in the medium-size segment, the new Peugeot 3008 promises practicality, design and technology to compete against the likes of the Mazda CX-5 and Toyota RAV4.
 But, it’s a merciless market to crack.
 Let’s see if the new model has what it takes.

 Interestingly, Peugeot has decided to omit the offering of four-wheel drive in the local lineup.
 This may deter some, or act as a helpful reality check for others exclusive to the city lifestyle.
-The lineup in Australia is simplistic, with three variants on offer; the Active, Allure, and the GT.
+The lineup in Australia is simplistic, with four variants on offer; the Active, Allure, GT-Line, and the GT.
 All variants are front-wheel-drive and come with a six-speed auto.

 There are two engines on offer as well, including a 1.6-litre turbo-petrol four-cylinder producing 121kW and 240Nm, and a 2.0-litre turbo-diesel taken from its bigger 5008 brother, developing 133kW and 400Nm.
 However, the diesel engine is only available in top GT form.